BACE National Executive Board

 Seana Jackson

-Seana Jackson is a strategic leader and has been appointed Vice President, Black Alliance of Colleges (BACE).
-In her former role, she served as Associate Managing Partner of Shannon Stone Consulting, LLC (SSC).
+Seana Jackson is a strategic leader and serves on the Editorial staff for the Business Alliance of Colleges (BACE).
+In her former role, she served as Associate Managing Partner at Shannon Stone Consulting, LLC (SSC).
 For BACE, she works closely with President and CEO as a strategic lead, directs, coordinates and supports all of the non-profit’s functions, programs, and services in accordance with the Board of Directors.
 Her years of service include over a decade of program support at DePaul University campus student and alumni events including Commencements.
 Seana is an alum of Columbia College Chicago with a Bachelors of Arts in Fiction Writing with Honors including as Echo Magazine editor and columnist.
 She was selected for a semester externship in LA where she pitched her film treatment to 21st Century Fox studio execs.